 The only information the device shares with PayPal is a unique encrypted key that allows PayPal to verify the identity of the customer without having to store any biometric information on PayPal’s servers, according to Ferguson.

 Consumers will be able to use the eBay and PayPal apps on the new Gear 2 watches beginning in April.

 PulseWallet, an Electronic transaction POS provider, demonstrated their innovative cardless POS solution at CES (Consumer Electronics Show) international between the 7th and 10th of January, 2014 in Las Vegas.
 Its solution already enables users to pay for products with just their finger but the problem with that setup is that the fingerprints can potentially be lifted according to the company.

-- After the customer visits a store once, he can register his palm and link it to the credit card of his choosing.
+After the customer visits a store once, he can register his palm and link it to the credit card

 YC backed startup PayTango, seeks to enable customers to pay via Fingerprint Scan.
 PayTango was Co-Founded by 4 CMU (Carnegie Mellon University) graduates – Brian Groudan, Kelly Lau-Kee, Umang Patel (CEO) and Christian Reyes in August 2012.
 The company has received a total funding of $700K through investors Y-Combinator and Andreessen Horowitz in Seed Round.

 PayTango’s system links a form of payment such as debit or credit card, to a user’s fingerprint.
 He will then have to only place his index finger and middle finger on the biometric fingerprint scanner to make payment.
 The software immediately recognizes the user.

 To setup a new account with PayTango, students and other customers can register at the terminal when checking out.